simoniz0r/spm/README.md

 will be outputted on install and will also be saved to '~/.config/spm/tarinstalled/PackageName'.
 If you find that you are missing dependencies needed for a package installed through spm, you can look there for some help.

+AppImages, on the other hand, contain all dependencies that are necessary for the app to run as long as those dependencies would not be on a normal Linux system.
+This means that AppImages should "just work" without having to install any additional packages!

 Arguments:
 - list (-l) - list all installed AppImages and all AppImages known by spm or info about the specified AppImage
 - list-installed (-li) - list all installed AppImages and install info